History of the Museum

 Life and death

-He has more than 600 architectural designs around the world and is one of the most recognized representatives of modern architecture.
-He was the architect assigned to bring the “Olho” (Eye) annex to life and make MON a work of art in its own right.
+He has produced more than 600 architectural projects around the world and is one of the most recognized representatives of modern architecture.
+He was the architect appointed to bring the Eye Annex to life and make MON a work of art in its own right.

 The plans for the Museum, authored by Oscar Niemeyer, combine straight and curved lines, concrete and green areas, neutral and bright colors.

-In the 1950s, the buildings that would solidify Niemeyer’s in the history of national architecture and project him internationally were built: the first buildings in Brasília, such as the Congresso Nacional, the Palácio da Alvorada, the Praça dos Três Poderes and the Cathedral.
+In the 1950s, buildings were constructed that would definitively include Niemeyer in the history of national architecture and make him internationally known: the first buildings in Brasília, such as the National Congress, the Alvorada Palace, the Three Powers Plaza, and the Cathedral.

-His brand traveled the world and, in 1965, in France, he designed the headquarters of the French Communist Party.
-In 1968, other expressive works were added, such as the Editora Mondadori, in Milan, Italy, and the Algiers Mosque, in Algeria.
+His style spread around the world and, in 1965, in France, he designed the Headquarters of the French Communist Party.
+Subsequently, other significant works were added, such as Mondadori Group, in Milan, Italy, and the University Houari-Boumediene, in Algiers, Algeria.

-In Brazil, in 1980, Oscar Niemeyer paid tribute to his friend, Juscelino Kubitschek, with the construction of the JK Memorial.
-Nine years later, he designed the Memorial da América Latina, a landmark in São Paulo that celebrates Latin American ties.
+In Brazil, in 1980, Oscar Niemeyer paid tribute to his friend from the time when Brasília was being built, Juscelino Kubitschek, with the construction of the JK Memorial.
+Nine years later, it was the turn of the Latin American Memorial, a landmark in São Paulo that celebrates Latin-American ties.

 The Eye Annex Building